-Career and Student Employment Services conducts the annual Post-Graduation Activity Survey on behalf of the University.
-The survey is conducted in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).
+Western Michigan University conducts the annual Post-Graduation Activity Survey in accordance with the “Standards and Protocols for the Collection and Dissemination of Graduating Student Initial Career Outcomes Information” published by the National Association of Colleges and Employers (NACE).

-Post-graduation activity data is also updated throughout the year by following up with respondents who indicated that they were seeking employment at the time of completing the survey.
-The data collection cycle end in October each year.
+Post-graduation activity data was updated throughout the year by following up with respondents who indicated they were seeking employment at the time of completing the survey.
+The data collection cycle ended on October 31, 2021.

-The Post-Graduation Activity Report includes salary information for full-time employment located in the United States and outside the U.S. Median salary ranges are published for majors/programs with at least five reported salaries.
+Forty-two percent (42%, N=1,061) of respondents working full time reported a salary range.
+Salary information is reported only for full-time employment, and it includes salaries for jobs outside the United States.
+We publish median salary ranges for majors/programs with at least five reported salaries.
 All salary data is provided for informational purposes only and is not intended to be used for comparisons or predictions.

 The report lists all WMU majors for which sufficient data has been collected.
 Names of majors in the report align with those listed at wmich.edu/academics.
-If there are fewer than five primary activity responses for a program (or for one degree level of a program), data from the previous year is added and/or similar majors are combined.
-If there are fewer than five responses for a program from two consecutive years together, the program is not included in the report.
-Similarly, two years of employment data (i.e., salary, job satisfaction, etc.) are reported together when fewer than five responses are available from the current year.
-Data from the previous year is added only to the individual reports for the majors, not to the overall college or university reports.
+If there are fewer than five primary activity responses for a program (or for one-degree level of a program), majors within a department are combined.
+If there are fewer than five responses for a program, the program is not included in the report.

 Western Michigan University acknowledges that the positive impact of a college education cannot be measured merely in terms of employment, earnings, or continued education.
 The most significant and substantive outcomes of personal and professional growth occur over the lifetime of the individual graduate.